raun1/ISBI2018-Diagnostic-Classification-Of-Lung-Nodules-Using-3D-Neural-Networks/README.md

 ## Things to cite -
 If you use Keras please cite it as follows -
 ###### @misc{chollet2015keras,title={Keras},author={Chollet, Fran\c{c}ois and others},year={2015},publisher={GitHub},howpublished={\url{https://github.com/keras-team/keras }},}
+###### If you use LIDC dataset please cite according to this webpage - https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI#3a2715226d2841ee9ce0ba722f66232f, more details also mentioned in our paper
-### If you borrow the concept of multi_output only then cite our paper - To be declared.... (after April 2018)
+###### If you borrow the concept of multi_output you might want to cite our paper - To be updated.... (after April 2018)